laanwj/adlmidi/README.md

   jack server.
 This can currently be configured in the Makefile only and not at run time.
 * It is possible to select instruments from the full selection of banks by sending Bank LSB controller changes, if enabled with `-bs`.
+* CMake-based build system instead of separate makefiles.

 This fork breaks the following:

 * Tetris went missing in an early code move :( Ideally this should be reintegrated, or else some roguelike game.
-* Windows support (should be easy to fix, at least for the MIDI file player)
+* Windows support (needs to be implemented in new cmake build system)
 * Non-256 color terminal support (I think this should be an option, although only few modern terminals are not 256-color, especially given that Windows support is broken)